Jake Roberts: Personal life

 Roberts is the son of wrestler Grizzly Smith.
 From Smith, he has two half-siblings whom are also wrestlers, Sam Houston and Rockin' Robin.

-Roberts has been married four times.
-He is currently married to Cheryl Roberts, who he first married in 1990 and divorced in 1998.

-Although a major part of his wrestling persona, Roberts claims to be terrified of snakes.
+Roberts has been married three times.
+In 2023, Roberts resumed his romantic relationship with his ex-wife Cheryl.

+Although snakes were a major part of his wrestling persona, Roberts has openly acknowledged a lifelong fear of snakes.
+According to Roberts, his aversion to snakes originated in his youth as venomous snakes are common in his Texas homeland.
+Roberts has further stated that the stress and paranoia triggered from working with snakes was a major contributor to his drug and alcohol abuse.

+Animal cruelty

+In 2004, during his stay in Britain, Roberts was charged with and was convicted of causing unnecessary suffering to a Burmese python that had been used in his wrestling act.
+Reports from the time stated that the snake was severely underfed, suffered from health problems including mouth rot, and later died after being seized by animal welfare authorities.

+The python involved in that case was not the original WWF snake known as "Damien."
+The original Damien from Roberts' wrestling career had died years earlier.
+The animal in the court case was a different python that Roberts kept later in life.

-Health issues
+Health

 Roberts is known for his raspy, whispery voice.
 He revealed in 2023 that it was the product of an accident in the ring involving a fight with former Olympian Bob Roop in 1975, in which he dropped a knee on Roberts' throat and accidentally crushed his voice box.
-From that moment on, Roberts was forced to speak in a lower register.
+The injury led to Roberts speaking in a lower register.

 In 2007, WWE started a policy of paying all expenses for its former performers who wanted to start drug rehabilitation programs.
 Roberts was placed in a 14-week voluntary rehab program by WWE in December 2007.
 In May 2008, Jim Ross reported that Roberts "has been doing well the past few weeks, after completing a treatment program".

-In October 2012, while financially distressed and having resumed abusing alcohol and drugs, Roberts moved in with former wrestler Diamond Dallas Page in Atlanta, Georgia, a time which was chronicled in the documentary The Resurrection of Jake the Snake.
+In October 2012, while financially distressed and having resumed abusing alcohol and drugs, Roberts moved in with former wrestler Diamond Dallas Page in Atlanta, Georgia.
+This event was chronicled in the documentary The Resurrection of Jake the Snake.
 His weight had ballooned to over 300 lb (136 kg) and he was having trouble doing simple tasks such as walking without becoming short of breath.
-During filming, Roberts had shoulder surgery which was paid for through crowdfunding.
-After 18 months, he had lost over 50 lb (22 kg) and regained mobility.
+During filming, Roberts had shoulder surgery which was financed through crowdfunding.
+After 18 months, he had lost over 50 lb (22 kg) and improved his mobility attributed in part to Page's yoga program.

-In February 2014, TMZ reported that Roberts had muscular cancer below his knee and was scheduled to go into surgery.
+In February 2014, TMZ reported that Roberts had muscular cancer below his knee and was scheduled for surgery.
 In a response to the article, Roberts was quoted as saying, "If the devil can't defeat me, cancer doesn't stand a chance in hell!
 Pray for sick children who face this horrible disease 'cause The Snake will be just fine."
 In July 2014, he announced that he was cancer-free after various surgeries.